César Cielo: 2018

 At the 2018 FINA World Swimming Championships (25 m) in Hangzhou, China, Cielo, along with Marcelo Chierighini, Matheus Santana and Breno Correia, won the bronze medal in the Men's 4 × 100 metre freestyle relay, with a time of 3:05.15, setting a South American record.
 With that, Cielo became the Brazilian athlete with more medals in World Championships at any sport, surpassing the sailor Robert Scheidt (18 medals against 17 of the sailor).
 He won another bronze medal in the Men's 4 × 50 metre medley relay, along with Guilherme Guido, Felipe Lima and Nicholas Santos.
 He also finished 5th in the Mixed 4 × 50 metre freestyle relay, and 7th in the Men's 50 metre freestyle.
 He chose not to swim the Men's 100 metre freestyle.

-Present

-In early 2021, Cielo ruled out trying for a spot at the Tokyo Olympics, announcing an unusual goal in an athlete's life: never retire.
-He declared that he would continue to compete in smaller competitions: “today the Olympics is not the focus of my life.”
-Cielo decided to change the so-called “career transition” for an option in which he can reconcile several careers at the same time.
-“Really, for me it never made sense to abandon 25 years of experience I have in one business and move on to another totally different business.
-Today I take it for granted.”
-Cielo has been reconciling swimming with its commercial projects and social actions.
+These championships were the last elite event that Cielo participated in.

+Life after swimming

+In early 2021, Cielo ruled out trying for a spot at the Tokyo Olympics.
 In June 2021, he confirmed his participation as a commentator for TV Globo and SportTV for the Tokyo Games.

+In 2023 Cielo was inducted into the International Swimming Hall of Fame.

+Cielo represents Marcílio Dias, a multi-sports club that has soccer and swimming as some of its activities.

-Personal
+Personal life

 Cielo dated Priscila Machado, Miss Brasil 2011, for eight months.
 In October 2012, he was photographed with his new girlfriend, model Kelly Gisch.
 Cielo married Gisch, and their son, Thomas, was born in September 2015.

-Alongside his career in the sport, Cielo is also a businessman, schedules other athletes and manages since December 2010 a restaurant called Original da Granja, located in São Paulo, which guarantees sponsorships.

 Career best times

 The Olympic record for the 50-metre freestyle, set by Cielo in Beijing 2008 (21.30), was only broken in Tokyo 2020, and only in the final.

+His time of 46.91 in the 100m freestyle only stopped being a world record in 2022, 13 years later, when David Popovici of Romania did 46.86, and only stopped being a record for the Americas in 2025, 16 years later, when Jack Alexy of the USA did 46.81.